 - Internet-based TOEFL score: 100 overall, with a 22 in Writing and Speaking

 - IELTS: 7.0

-For further details including test results submission instructions, as well as exemption rules, refer to the School of Graduate Studies policy on the English Language Proficiency.
+For further details, including exemptions and test-result submission instructions, see the School of Graduate Studies policy on English-language proficiency.

 Part-time MA applicants must meet the same admission standards as full-time applicants.